vladkinoman/just-my-notes/README.md

 This is where I store bookmarks from my browser (mostly from Brave) and subscriptions of the *Youtube subscription manager* (extension for Chrome/Brave and Firefox).

+## books

+This folder primarily contains all my notes collected while reading various books and comics.

 ## computer-science

 This folder contains primarily all my notes collected during my university studies in Computer Science and courses on [coursera.org](coursera.org).